GoogleCloudPlatform/cloud-opensource-java/README.md

 list of Google Cloud Java libraries with their versions.
 We choose the managed dependencies so that they are consistent with each other as much as possible.
-For understanding how BOMs help you avoid dependency conflicts, read [Declaring Dependencies on Google Java Libraries](DECLARING_DEPENDENCIES.md)
+For understanding how BOMs help library users avoid dependency conflicts, read [Declaring Dependencies on Google Java Libraries](DECLARING_DEPENDENCIES.md)

 # Development